 Program Philosophy

 The Southeastern Michigan Youth Football Association (“SMYFA”) is designed for the improvement and development of the capabilities of individual youths, to encourage team athletic endeavors in football and to promote the physical, mental and moral development of youths 6 through 14 years of age, without regard to race, creed, color or religion.
-Players shall receive education and instruction in football, to develop a sense of fair play, honest and fair competition and true sportsmanship.
+Players shall receive education and instruction in football, to develop a sense of fair play, honest and fair competition, and true sportsmanship.

 Playing Rules—Tackle Football